a-karma/Bogor_Workshop/DAY_3/Session3.md

 Take a look at the plot, can you tell anything about whether the babirusa from the same region show the same patterns of ancestry?
 Probably not quite yet as the bars are just in the order R has read the sample column in the metadata.
 We need to split up the columns by the regions, the quick way to do this is with facets.

+In ggplot2, facets are a powerful way to create multiple plots within a single plot.
+They allow you to group your data by one or more variables and create separate plots for each group.
+This can be a great way to visualize how your data varies across different groups.

 To the base plot add this line:
 ```sh
 admix_plot_k2 <- admix_plot_k2 + facet_wrap(~region, scales = "free", nrow = 1)